Chittaranjan Das: Political career

+He supported the Swadeshi movement, raised funds for the National Council of Education, and attended the Bengal Provincial Conference of 1906 at Barisal, drafting the main resolution of the conference.In 1906, when Tilak organised Shivaji festival, he along with other Maharashtrian leaders stayed at Das's house.
 He was a leading figure in Bengal during the Non-Cooperation Movement of 1919–1922, and initiated the ban on British-made clothes, setting an example by burning his own European clothes and wearing Khadi clothes.

 He brought out a newspaper called Forward and later changed its name to Liberty as part of his support for various anti-British movements in India.
 When the Calcutta Municipal Corporation was formed, he became its first mayor.

 He was a believer in non-violence and constitutional methods for the realisation of national independence, and advocated Hindu-Muslim unity, cooperation and communal harmony and championed the cause of national education.
 He resigned his presidency of the Indian National Congress at the Gaya session after losing a motion on "No Council Entry" to Gandhi's faction.
 He then founded the Congress-Khilafat Swaraj Party, with Narasimha Chintaman Kelkar and veteran Motilal Nehru.
-Other prominent leaders included Huseyn Shaheed Suhrawardy and Subhas Chandra Bose of Bengal, Vithalbhai Patel and other Congress leaders who were becoming dissatisfied with the Congress.
+Other prominent leaders included Huseyn Shaheed Suhrawardy, Birendranath Sasmal, Jatindra Mohan Sengupta and Subhas Chandra Bose of Bengal, Vithalbhai Patel and other Congress leaders who were becoming dissatisfied with the Congress.
 In May 1923, at AICC meet in Bombay, Das was able to get majority support for his policy of council entry, with 96 members voting in favour, and 71 against.